Sack of Amorium: Impact

 "A victory in honour of which the gates of heaven open and earth comes forth in her new garments.

 O day of the battle of 'Ammūriya, (our) hopes have returned from you overflowing with honey-sweet milk;

 You have left the fortunes of the sons of Islam in the ascendant, and the polytheists and the abode of polytheism in decline."

 — Excerpt (lines 12–14) from Abu Tammam's Ode on the Conquest of Amorium.

-The sack of Amorium was one of the most devastating events in the long history of Arab raids into Anatolia.
+The sack of Amorium was one of the most devastating events in the long history of Arab conquests into Anatolia.
 Theophilos reportedly fell ill soon after the city's fall, and although he recovered, his health remained in poor state until his death, three years later.
 Later Byzantine historians attribute his death before the age of thirty to his sorrow over the impact of the city's loss, although this is most likely a legend.
 The fall of Amorium inspired several legends and stories among the Byzantines, and can be traced in surviving literary works such as the Song of Armouris or the ballad Kastro tis Orias ("Castle of the Fair Maiden").
 Arabs on the other hand celebrated the capture of Amorium, which became the subject of Abu Tammam's famous Ode on the Conquest of Amorium.
 (Note: For an English translation of Abu Tammam's poem, cf. Arberry 1965.)
 In addition, caliphal propaganda made use of the campaign to legitimize al-Mu'tasim's rule and justify his subsequent murder of his nephew and the rightful heir to al-Ma'mun, al-Abbas.